 In your gardens, you might be interested in coffee grounds for various benefits it will offer.
 They include;

 - Pest deterrent: Coffee grounds tend to keep slugs and snails away from plants.
 This has been characterized by the caffeine in the coffee which negatively affects such pets hence they avoid soil with the coffee grounds.
 Does it mean the ground gets abrasive inconveniencing the soft-slug body or the caffeine is harmful to them?
 Not so sure.
 The only visible reaction is, slugs avoid areas with coffee grounds.

 - Mulching: Do not mistake and use coffee grounds as the only component of mulch; the results will be detrimental.
 Coffee contains caffeine, and some seeds may not need it for germination, but if you add some to your mulch, the results will be friendly.
 Mulching is an excellent practice for gardeners and is incredibly beneficial to plants nourishment.

 - Food for worms: Coffee grounds are also regarded as worm food for those who do vermicompost.
 So, if you add them in small proportions to your worm bin, a considerable growth will be registered in the process.
 Therefore, it’s an excellent supplement for worm multiplication.

 - Cat deterrent: Cats are the common criminals using veggies and flowers as their litter box.
 No gardener will be impressed by such habits.
 But, coffee grounds are cat repellent.
 Adding them to your soil will keep away cats from doing what they love with your flowers and veggies.

-Coffee grounds will do good in your garden if you add small amounts and as well combining with “browns” to make a performance at high levels.
+Coffee grounds will do well in your garden if you add small amounts and combining with “browns” to make a performance at high levels.
 This is because they don’t add nitrogen directly to the soil.
 Remember, this component only adds nitrogen to your compost.